 [type = stock] AND [country = US] AND [Daily SMA(20,Daily Volume) > 40000] AND [Daily SMA(60,Daily Close) > 20] AND [[SCTR.large x 90] OR [SCTR.mid x 90] OR [SCTR.small x 90]]

 This scan reveals US ETFs that are having a new 6-month high SCTR value.
 Because the scan covers a limited number of securities in a single SCTR universe, the typical scan clauses for defining the universe are not necessary here.

 [today's SCTR.us.etf > yesterday's max(120,SCTR.us.etf)]

-A: During the trading day, SCTRs are updated every 1-2 minutes.
+During the trading day, SCTRs are updated every one to two minutes.

 The following StockCharts In Focus video, “Pinpoint the Strongest Stocks with SCTRs”, takes a deep-dive into all the different ways you can use SCTRs on StockCharts, including the SCTR reports, scanning for SCTRs, and charting with SCTRs on both SharpCharts and StockChartsACP.